gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-  * computers and peripherals standardized on 8-bit bytes in the 1970s
+  * in the 1970s, computers and peripherals standardized on 8-bit bytes
-    * new microprocessors (1970s) preferred to work with power of 2
+    * new microprocessors introduced in the 1970s preferred to work with powers of 2
-  * using 8-bit code points
+  * utilizes 8-bit code points
-    * can represent 256 different characters
+    * capable of representing 256 different characters
-  * characters 128-255 were never standardized
+  * the characters 128-255 were not standardized universally, leading to varied implementations across different systems

 <details>
 <summary><b>ISO/IEC 8859</b>:</summary>